ImaneBenzegunine/orientdb-docker-project/Readme.md

-# Job Recommendation Engine with OrientDB
+# Job Recommendation Engine with OrientDB — 🚧 Work in Progress

 ## 🎯 Project Goal
 **Build a graph-based job recommendation system** that: